THSBDK/HOME/IoT-Projekter/Phonestand/README.md

 ﻿# Phonestand with ESP32 and NFC (PN532)

 Project to design and 3D-print a phone stand that detects when a phone is placed on it.
 Detection will use a PN532 NFC/RFID module and an ESP32 microcontroller.
-Firmware will be developed in the Arduino IDE.
+Firmware will be developed witht the help of copilot.
 The goal is to reliably detect phone presence, log events, and optionally expose a small web UI or MQTT updates.

 ## Goals

-- 3D-print a clean, stable phone stand that can house the PN532 and ESP32.
+- 3D-print a clean, stable phone stand that can house the PN532 and ESP32.Maybe make space for common wireless chargers like the one for iphones
-- Implement firmware in Arduino IDE for the ESP32 to read PN532 presence events.
+- Implement firmware for the ESP32 to read PN532 presence events.
 - Provide basic connectivity: serial logging, optional Wi-Fi + MQTT or tiny web UI for status.
+And Home assistant sensors via ESPhome
 - Document assembly, wiring, and testing procedures.

 ## Todo (project-level)